Waipu Golf Club

 It was really getting dark by the time we reached the long par 5 eight hole.
 At 514 yards, the hole begins at sea level, and takes you straight uphill and into the wind, away from the ocean.
 Once we arrived at the green, even in the dark, we looked back downhill towards the ocean and the view was fantastic.
 We thought that if it was possible to turn the eighth hole around and play it towards the ocean, it would be incredible.
 But then it would play downwind.

 We played the 385-yard par 4 ninth in complete darkness.
 Hitting our tee shots and hoping to find them, we happened upon mine on the left side of the fairway.
 We had no idea the distance to the hole, but we could see an outline of a bunker short.
 Relying solely on feel, the distance felt like a wedge.
 Making our way to the green, we found the ball in the middle of the green.
 Complete feel!

 Even in weather that a seagull would loath, the sand-based fairways were dry underfoot.
 Another pleasant surprise!

-When we arrived 5 days later, we were greeted to blue, and more importantly, dry skies, the same friendly smiles of the pro-shop, but also to a stiff wind.
+When we arrived 5 days later, we were greeted with blue, and more importantly, dry skies, the same friendly smiles of the pro-shop, but also a stiff wind.